 Notes for Parents/Guardians

-ECB safe hands and safeguarding policies and other appropriate procedures.
+safe hands and safeguarding policies and other appropriate procedures.

 A copy of the Club’s safeguarding policy and other relevant information is available from the Club’s